-In this handbook, we attempt to answer most of the questions you may have about being at Hostos.
-This book will provide you with information on how to apply for admissions, sign up for placement exams, inquire about financial aid, and register for classes.
-It will also have links that will take you straight to the pages that will provide you with additional information.
-The Hostos Student Handbook also provides information on the roles of college personnel who are here to assist you as well as college life.
+In this handbook, we answer most of the questions you may have about being at Hostos.
+This handbook provides you with information on how to apply for admissions, sign up for placement exams, inquire about financial aid, and register for classes.
+It also has links to the pages that will provide you with additional information.
+The Hostos Student Handbook also provides information on the roles of college personnel who are here to assist you and students on campus.
 It also addresses your rights as a student.
-Please become familiar with the information in this booklet, for as in so many things in life, a little time invested early in the process can save you a lot of time and stress in the future.
+Becoming familiar with the information in this booklet, for as in so many things in life, will contribute to your academic success as a student, providing you with a better understanding of college policies and procedures.